-Traffic Control to respond to overnight parking violations, not police
+Traffic control to respond to overnight parking violations, not police

-Starting Oct.
-4, Minneapolis will extend Traffic Control hours so that the Minneapolis Police Department won't have to respond to parking complaints that are submitted overnight.
+Starting Monday, Minneapolis will extend traffic control hours so that the Minneapolis Police Department won't have to respond to parking complaints that are submitted overnight.

 The extension is a pilot program the city is launching to test an alternative to police response.